 You can redeem flights on more than 150 airlines with no blackout dates.
 Starwood® also has partnerships with nearly 30 frequent flier programs.
-As a cardmember, you receive 5,000 bonus points when you transfer 20,000 bonus points to one of these programs.
+As a cardmember, you receive 5,000 bonus points when you transfer 20,000 points to one of these programs.

 The two biggest drawbacks of the Starwood Preferred Guest® Credit Card from American Express are the $95 annual fee after the first year and that the sign-up bonus isn’t as generous as other hotel cards.
 The $95 annual fee is also a higher than other cards in this category, which can be as low as $49.

 One last thing to consider: Starwood doesn’t have as broad a portfolio as its competitors, so you have to really love its hotels to commit to this card.
 If you’re looking for more hotel options in more cities, a bigger brand might be better: Hilton, for example, has over 4,200 hotels in 93 countries in its portfolio; Starwood only has 1,300 hotels and resorts in its portfolio, though many Marriott hotels are also now participating in the Starpoints® program.

-The Marriott Rewards® Premier Credit Card has a decent sign-up offer at 50,000 bonus points after you spend $2,000 in the first three months, but it pales when compared to the limited time offer with the Starwood Preferred Guest® Credit Card from American Express through which you can convert the bonus Starpoints® to as many as 105,000 Marriott points.
-Beyond that, every Marriott Rewards® Premier cardholder gets five points for every dollar spent at one of Marriott’s thousands of hotels, two points for every dollar for airline tickets, car rentals and dining, and 1 point for all other purchases.
-Both cards have no foreign transaction fee and a $0 introductory annual fee, but it’s only $85 for Marriott Rewards® Premier compared to $95 for Starwood Preferred Guest® after the intro period.
-Marriott Rewards® Premier also gives cardholders a free night stay on their anniversary, which may put it a notch above Starwood Preferred Guest® for both points and perks.
+The Marriott Rewards® Premier Credit Card has an excellent signup offer at 80,000 bonus points after you spend $3,000 in the first three months.
+Beyond that, every Marriott Rewards® Premier Credit Card cardholder gets five points for every dollar spent at participating Marriott Rewards and SPG hotels; two points for every dollar spent on airfare directly from the airline, car rentals and dining; and 1 point for all other purchases.
+Neither card charges foreign transaction fees and both come with a $0 introductory annual fee, but that fee jumps to only $85 for the Marriott Rewards® Premier Credit Card as compared to $95 for Starwood Preferred Guest® Credit Card after the intro period.
+Marriott Rewards® Premier also gives cardholders a free night stay after their anniversary, which may put it a notch above Starwood Preferred Guest® for both points and perks.